RocketChat/docs-old/resources/frequently-asked-questions/support-faqs.md

 Upgrading Rocket

 Did we mention backups?
 Yup - boring.
-Until you need them. 😉
+Until you need them. ÃÂ°ÃÂÃÂÃÂ

 Most Roket.Chat updates also update the database schema - the core layout.